-How can we model rhythm in machines, and how does it relate to rhythm in other disciplines?
-This will be one of the research questions at the new RITMO Centre of Excellence.
+How is rhythm processed in the human brain, and how can we model rhythm in machines?
+These are central research questions at the new RITMO Centre of Excellence.

-In the Principles of rhythmic motion subproject we will take inspiration from rhythm in biological systems and develop models of rhythmic motion which can be applied to robotic and computing systems.
+We aim to take inspiration from rhythm in humans and other biological systems and develop models of rhythmic motion which can be applied to robotic and computing systems.

-Possible topics for MSc projects within RITMO in the Principles of rhythmic motion subproject could be:
+Possible topics for MSc projects within RITMO could be:

-The RITMO - Centre for Interdisciplinary Studies of Rhythm, Time and Motion will start in 2018.
-Researchers in the network come from the ROBIN group (Informatics), FRONT Neurolab (Psychology), and the Department of Musicology, and will have access to state-of-the-art laboratories.
+The RITMO - Centre for Interdisciplinary Studies of Rhythm, Time and Motion started in 2018.
+Researchers in the network come from the ROBIN group (Informatics), FRONT Neurolab (Psychology), and the Department of Musicology, and have access to state-of-the-art laboratories.